MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 Microsoft’s software development kit for developing quantum applications in the Azure Quantum service.
 The QDK contains Q\#, Microsoft's programming language for quantum computing, and Q\# Python packages, along with Q\# libraries, samples and tutorials.
 It also contains developer APIs for running jobs on the Azure Quantum service.
 For more information, see the [Microsoft QDK Documentation](xref:microsoft.quantum.overview.q-sharp).

-## Quantum-inspired optimization (QIO)

-The emulation of quantum algorithms on classical computing hardware to find optimal solutions to complex problems.
-For more information, see [What is quantum-inspired optimization](xref:microsoft.quantum.overview.q-sharp).

-## Quantum-inspired optimization problem

-A problem expressed using the Python optimization library and solved using Azure Quantum.
-Problems may be expressed as PUBOs (Polynomial Unconstrained Binary Optimization) or Ising forms.
-For more information, see [Binary optimization](xref:microsoft.quantum.optimization.concepts.binary-optimization).

 ## Quantum libraries